ml4a/ml4a.github.io/_chapters/neural_networks.md

 The process of a neural network sending an initial input forward through its layers to the output is called _forward propagation_ or a _forward pass_ and any neural network which works this way is called a _feedforward neural network_.
 As we shall soon see, there are some neural networks which allow data to flow in circles, but let's not get ahead of ourselves yet...

 Let's demonstrate a forward pass with this interactive demo.
-Click the 'Next' button in the top-left corner to proceed.
-You can see a forward pass in action in the following demo.
+Click the 'Next' button in the top-right corner to proceed.

-{% include demo_insert.html width=710 height=490 path="/demos/demos/simple_forward_pass.js" parent_div="post" %}
+{% include demo_insert.html path="/demos/simple_forward_pass/" parent_div="post" %}

 # More layers, more expressiveness

 Why are hidden layers useful?
 The reason is that if we have no hidden layers and map directly from inputs to output, each input's contribution on the output is independent of the other inputs.
 In real-world problems, input variables tend to be highly interdependent and they affect the output in combinatorially intricate ways.
 The hidden layer neurons allow us to capture subtle interactions among our inputs which affect the final output downstream.
 Another way to interpret this is that the hidden layers represent higher-level "features" or attributes of our data.
 Each of the neurons in the hidden layer weigh the inputs differently, learning some different intermediary characteristic of the data, and our output neuron is then a function of these instead of the raw inputs.
 By including more than one hidden layer, we give the network an opportunity to learn multiple levels of abstraction of the original input data before arriving at a final output.
-This notion of high-level features will become more concrete in the next chapter when we look closely at the hidden layers.
+This notion of high-level features will become more concrete [in the next chapter when we look closely at the hidden layers](/ml4a/looking_inside_neural_nets/).

 Recall also that activation functions expand our capacity to capture non-linear relationships between inputs and outputs.
 By chaining multiple non-linear transformations together through layers, this dramatically increases the flexibility and expressiveness of neural networks.
 The proof of this is complex and beyond the scope of this book, but it can even be shown that any 2-layer neural network with a non-linear activation function (including sigmoid or ReLU) and enough hidden units is a [_universal function approximator_](http://www.sciencedirect.com/science/article/pii/0893608089900208), that is it's theoretically capable of expressing any arbitrary input-to-output mapping.
 This property is what makes neural networks so powerful.